nathaniel-robertson/ip-pinning-proxy/README.md

 ## Deployment

-This application is designed for easy deployment to a platform-as-a-service (PaaS) like Kinsta Application Hosting, Heroku, or Render.
+This application is designed for easy deployment to a platform-as-a-service (PaaS) like Sevalla, Heroku, or Render.

 **Step 1: Push to a Git Repository**
 Create a new repository on a service like GitHub and push all the project files to it.